Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: Introduction

-In this paper, to fully exploit the potential of a single dephasing qubit in estimating quantum reservoir's parameters, we break the antisymmetry of the coupling in Eq.~(\ref{intham0}) and assume that the qubit in each energy level couples with each mode of the reservoir with arbitrary coupling strength.
-During the encoding process, we find that in addition to the decay factor encoding channel, this antisymmetric coupling breaking leads to the reservoir's parameters information being encoded into the qubit's phase factor.
-Therefore, the QFI for a certain reservoir's parameter in the generalized dephasing model is composed of two parts: one part is the decay-induced QFI, and the other part is the phase-induced QFI.
-This implies that antisymmetric coupling breaking may improve the estimation precision of a single dephasing qubit for estimating reservoir's parameters.
-Moreover, a practical measurement scheme is proposed that enables the sensitivity of the generalized dephasing qubit to saturate the QCR bound.
+In this paper, we aim to fully utilize the potential of a single dephasing qubit in estimating the parameters of a quantum reservoir.
+To achieve this, we break the antisymmetry of the coupling in Eq.~(\ref{intham0}) and assume that the qubit in each energy level couples to each mode of the reservoir in arbitrary coupling strength.
+During the encoding process, we find that in addition to the decay factor encoding channel, this antisymmetry breaking coupling (ABC) leads to the reservoir's parameters information being encoded into the qubit's phase factor.
+As a result, the QFI for a certain reservoir's parameter in the generalized dephasing model is composed of two parts: one part is the AC-contributed QFI, and the other part is the ABC-contributed QFI.
+This implies that ABC may improve the estimation precision of a single dephasing qubit for estimating reservoir's parameters.
+Furthermore, we propose a practical measurement scheme that enables the sensitivity of the generalized dephasing qubit to saturate the QCR bound.

-To show the advantages of using the generalized dephasing qubit for sensing quantum reservoirs, we propose a system of an impurity qubit immersed in an atomic Bose-Einstein condensate (BEC) to simulate the generalized dephasing model and use the dephasing qubit to estimate the $s$-wave scattering length of the BEC, which is an important parameter in ultracold gases~\cite{Bloch2008}.
-To quantify the sensing precision independently of its values, the dimensionless QSNR is used instead of QFI for consideration.
-We study the dynamical behaviors of the decay-induced QSNR and the phase-induced QSNR separately.
-It is found that the phase-induced QSNR caused by the antisymmetric coupling breaking is at least two orders of magnitude higher than the decay-induced QSNR at the millisecond timescale.
-Furthermore, the optimal relative error can achieve a scaling $\propto 1/t$ in long-term encoding, which implies that the antisymmetric coupling breaking allows the encoding time $t$ to be utilized as a resource for enhancing the sensing precision.
-Therefore, one can say that antisymmetric coupling breaking makes it possible to achieve supersensitive sensing of quantum reservoirs by the single generalized dephasing qubit.
+To demonstrate the benefits of employing a generalized dephasing qubit for sensing quantum reservoirs, we propose a system comprising an impurity qubit immersed in an atomic Bose-Einstein condensate (BEC) to simulate the generalized dephasing model.
+We utilize the dephasing qubit to estimate the $s$-wave scattering length of the BEC, which is a crucial parameter in ultracold gases~\cite{Bloch2008}.
+To independently quantify the sensing precision irrespective of its values, we employ the dimensionless QSNR instead of QFI for consideration.
+We investigate the dynamical behaviors of the AC-contributed QSNR and the ABC-contributed QSNR separately.
+Our findings reveal that the ABC-contributed QSNR is at least two orders of magnitude higher than the AC-contributed QSNR at the millisecond timescale.
+Moreover, the optimal relative error can achieve a scaling $\propto 1/(\chi t)$ in long-term encoding, indicating that ABC allows the relative driving strength (RDS) $\chi$ and the encoding time $t$ to be utilized as resources for enhancing the sensing precision.
+Consequently, one can conclude that ABC makes it possible to achieve supersensitive sensing of quantum reservoirs.